TGIFelix/buildanddeploy/readme.md

 # Build & Deploy

 ![carbon code](carbon.png)
 Bash script that builds with NPM and Deploys to Surge.
-I made this when I needed to deploy a static page to multiple domains using [Surge](https://surge.sh).
+I wrote this when I needed to deploy a static page to multiple domains using [Surge](https://surge.sh).